Alfa Romeo 105/115 Series Coupés: Mechanical features

 All models feature the four cylinder, all-light-alloy Alfa Romeo Twin Cam engine in various cubic capacities from 1290 cc to 1962 cc, all with two valves per cylinder.
 All versions of this engine fitted to the 105 series coupés featured twin carburetors, except for US market 1750 GTV and 2000 GTV cars which were fitted with mechanical port fuel injection by SPICA.
 Competition models featured cylinder heads with twin spark plugs.
 Common to all models was also a 5-speed manual transmission and solid disc brakes on all four wheels, although at South Africa's Brits plant a few automatic 2000 GTVs were made for the local market.
 These featured the three-speed ZF automatic transmission.
-The rear suspension uses a solid axle with coil springs.
+The rear suspension uses a live axle with coil springs.
 Air conditioning and a limited slip rear differential were optional on the later models.
-A limited slip differential was standard on the GTV 2000 for North America 1972-1974.
+A limited slip differential was standard on the GTV 2000 for North America 1972–1974.
 Factory air conditioning was available on the 1973-1974 only in the USA.